suryadevarapranav/moodflix/my-first-react-app/Notes.md

 * `useEffect` - for handling side effects like data fetching.
 * `useContext` - for sharing data across components.
 * `useCallbacks` - for optimizing callback functions.
-* More like useMemo, useRef, useReducer, useTransistion etc...
+* More like useMemo, useRef, useReducer, useTransistion, useActionState etc...

 ### useEffect()